About North Carolina Social Work Gateway

 Our Contributors

-Anne Rosen leads North Carolina Social Work Gateway as Managing Editor.
-With significant content development experience across health-focused organizations, Anne brings specialized knowledge in substance use recovery services.
+Stacey leads North Carolina Social Work Gateway as Managing Editor.
+With significant content development experience across health-focused organizations, Anne brings specialized knowledge in substance use recovery services and child welfare.
 Her background spans both higher education administration and enrollment guidance for prospective social work students, providing valuable insight for our North Carolina platform.

 Professional Advisor